 There are also hydrogen fuel-cell vehicles you can look into.
 Yet hydrogen is a gas and as the name itself suggests.
 Of course, you can go for a plug-in hybrid as well.
 For that’s the switch to burning petrol once your battery gets low.
 However it is still not the greenest option available.

 Of course, we also have to note that running on electricity is still not completely green.
 Yet in most state’s it’s pretty darn green.
 I’m talking 110 MPGe in New York.
 Near my house is mostly 76 MPGe.

 Yet when I get an EV I have solar and Powerwalls.
 So that same electricity is generated on my panels and Powerwalls.
-The more middle America switches to solar, wind, geothermal and tidal all bets are off.
+Then if you have a combined solar carport, game over!
+Because the more middle America switches to solar, wind, geothermal and tidal all bets are off.

 However, the fact remains that electric vehicles are better for the environment than traditional cars.
 That’s with electric trucks and other options also being developed.
 So we are expecting to see a lot more development in the field.
 Especially in our own lifetime alone.
 Also we may look forward to watching all-electric cars race on FIA.
 OR NASCAR too and on a track.

 There’s another option that is even better than the electric car.
 Now although it’s meant to carry one passenger at a time; it is certainly not as fast.